adlondon/ada-lovelace/README.md

 ----------------------------------

-This project was created to fulfill an assignment for The Iron Yard Charleston's Front-End Engineering course.
+This repository was created in order to fulfill an assignment for the Front-End Engineering course at [The Iron Yard](https://www.theironyard.com/locations/charleston.html "The Iron Yard").
 The original assignment text is below:

 ----------------------------------

-*Week 5, Day 3*
+**Week 5, Day 3**

 Shark Tank - Hackathon
 This is your first group assignment of more than 2 people